watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/servicenow/readme.md

 Our focus would be on [ServiceNow Table API](https://developer.servicenow.com/dev.do#!/reference/api/sandiego/rest/c_TableAPI) and specifically on using `POST /now/table/{tableName}` where `tableName` is `incident`.

-This Extension is also described in the following [blog](update link).
+This extension is also described in the following [blog](update link).

 ## Pre-Requisite Steps